-Students who enroll full-time and who complete their doctorate quickly can usually expect to finish their degree within four or five years.
+Students who enroll full-time and who complete their doctorate degree quickly can usually expect to finish their degree within four or five years.
 At Michigan State University, for example, students can expect to complete their degrees in five years if they take six to nine course hours each semester.
 Schools frequently limit the amount of time a student can spend in a doctoral program, to ensure that students remain on track to graduate.
 The University of Michigan, for example, generally allows students eight years to complete a doctoral degrees, including one in education.
 Students are encouraged to finish within this time frame.

 The number and type of classes you take can increase the amount of time required to complete your degree.
 If your undergraduate degree is unrelated to education, you might need to take remedial classes in topics such as educational psychology or research methods.
 These classes can add a semester or two to the time it takes you to graduate.
 If you choose to take extra elective classes, this can broaden your knowledge base, but it can also increase the time spent in your program.

-Already having a master's degree can shave off time needed for your doctoral degree.
+Already having a master's degree can shave off time that is needed for your doctoral degree.
 If you enter your Ph.D. program straight out of an undergraduate program, however, you'll likely need to pick up a master's degree on the way.
 Your master's degree includes education coursework such as theories of education, classroom management techniques and developmental psychology.
-Schools such as Georgetown University offer dual Ph.D. and master's programs, but the time spent on your master's degree can increase the time it takes you to graduate.
+Schools such as Georgetown University offer dual Ph.D. and master's programs, but the time spent on your master's degree can increase the time it takes you to graduate with your Ph.D.

 Research and Externships